 - The Moscow Mule is a popular drink made with ginger beer.

-- Watermelon Raspberry Lemonade is the prefect summer time drink.
+- Watermelon Raspberry Lemonade is the prefect summery drink.

 - For a unique beverage taste, try these dragon fruit margaritas.